lj453/Impact-of-Macroecomic-Factors-on-Stock-Market-/README.md

 This project main purpose to focus on the following points:

-•	 How do Apple's historical stock prices and financial results compare to those of other significant tech firms?
+•	 How do Apple's historical stock prices and financial results compare to those of other significant tech firms?<br>
-•	How can technical indicators be used to forecast stock price movements for short-term trading? • Which technical indicators have been found to be the most accurate at doing so?
+•	How can technical indicators be used to forecast stock price movements for short-term trading? • Which technical indicators have been found to be the most accurate at doing so?<br>
-•	 How do macroeconomic factors like GDP growth, the unemployment rate, and the consumer price index affect the stock prices of companies that are publicly traded?
+•	 How do macroeconomic factors like GDP growth, the unemployment rate, and the consumer price index affect the stock prices of companies that are publicly traded?<br>
-•	How can a model be created that can show how a macroeconomic variable affects the stock market and which macroeconomic factor has the biggest impact on the price of Apple stock?
+•	How can a model be created that can show how a macroeconomic variable affects the stock market and which macroeconomic factor has the biggest impact on the price of Apple stock?<br>
-•	Which model is more effective at forecasting stock price information?
+•	Which model is more effective at forecasting stock price information?<br>
 After fixing the research questions a lot of research papers were analysed.
-From the literature review, I gained insights to my problem statement:
+From the literature review, I gained insights to my problem statement: <br>
-•	Developing a deeper comprehension of the impact of various macroeconomic factors on various stock markets
+•	Developing a deeper comprehension of the impact of various macroeconomic factors on various stock markets<br>
-•	Importance of technical indicators and which all technical indicators such as MACD, Bollinger Bands are effective at forecasting changes in stock prices for short-term trading.
+•	Importance of technical indicators and which all technical indicators such as MACD, Bollinger Bands are effective at forecasting changes in stock prices for short-term trading.<br>
-•	Using macroeconomic variables to predict stock prices and effectively identify the most important factors influencing the stock market using Random Forest
+•	Using macroeconomic variables to predict stock prices and effectively identify the most important factors influencing the stock market using Random Forest<br>
-•	How LSTM is so good at predicting and forecasting stock prices using historical data.
+•	How LSTM is so good at predicting and forecasting stock prices using historical data.<br>